taxisuper/frontend/readme.md

 ```

 Now, if you open the app you will see that the list of tweets is not working.
 Fix this.
-Hint: we changed the shape of the `state` so you will have to modify the `mapStateToProps` function we created earlier.
+Hint: we changed the shape of the `state` so you will have to modify the `mapStateToProps` and the websocket callback functions we created earlier.

 When you're done with this the app should work exactly as before.